Ma110w/Sapphire-site/README.md

-# Macro Viewer Site 🖥️
+# Sapphire Team Macro Site 🖥️

-Welcome to the **Macro Viewer Site**!
+Welcome to the **Sapphire Team Macro Site**!
 This GitHub Pages site is designed exclusively for our dev team to review and test the latest updates to our macro. 🚀
+---
+Credit to [AuriFisch](1092678374427738203) for the Sites design on squarespace
 ---

 ## ⚠️ Important Notes on Updating